MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/output-missing-from-transcript.md

 ---
 # Limitations of PowerShell transcripts

-Mixing and matching objects, strings, and Write-Host output with PowerShell transcription is complicated.
+Mixing `Write-Host` output with the output objects, strings, and PowerShell transcription is complicated.
 There is a subtle interaction between the script and how transcription works with PowerShell pipelines that can have unexpected results.

 When you emit objects from your script the formatting of those objects is handled by `Out-Default`.
 But the formatting can occur after the script has completed and transcription has stopped.
 This